Desert box turtle – picture by Sean O’Connor

 When housing a Desert Box Turtle it’s important to remember that they are cold-blooded or ectothermic.
 This means they cannot heat their body by their metabolism.
 When they’re cold they lie in the sun.
 If they’re warm they’ll find shade.
 For this reason you’ll need to provide some sort of heat for your turtle.
 Two UVB bulbs are usually sufficient.

 A desert turtle will enjoy an outside enclosure or a large inside space.
-It’s important that your desert box turtle has some stimulation in its environment.
-For this reason you might want to consider a large Rubbermaid tub for housing as opposed to a small aquarium.
+Your desert box turtle must have some stimulation in its environment.
+For this reason, you might want to consider a large Rubbermaid tub for housing as opposed to a small aquarium.

 Peat moss, sand, and pea gravel makes a good base for the turtle’s habitat.
 A rock that the turtle can climb on is also good.